Reign looking to end scoring drought in NWSL Challenge Cup

 The OL Reign hopes the starting lineup isn’t the only noticeable change when it takes the field Wednesday.

 The club will play the host Utah Royals FC (1-0-1) in the third preliminary-round matchup of the National Women’s Soccer League’s Challenge Cup.
 Kickoff is set for 9:30 a.m.
-PT from Zions Bank Stadium in Herriman, Utah and can be viewed online in the U.S. and Canada through CBS All Access.
+PT from Zions Bank Stadium in Herriman, Utah, and can be viewed online in the U.S. and Canada through CBS All Access.
 International viewers can catch the game online with Twitch.

-The Reign (0-1-1) hasn’t tallied a goal and in a 2-0 loss to Houston last week, the club didn’t have a single shot on-target.
+The Reign (0-1-1) hasn’t tallied a goal, and in a 2-0 loss to Houston last week the club didn’t have a single shot on-target.

 If in a normal season, the defensive-minded Reign likely wouldn’t be concerned two matches into a schedule.
-But even in a tournament amid the coronavirus pandemic where the knockout stage begins with Game 5, the Reign doesn’t like their hesitancy in the box.
+But even in a tournament amid the coronavirus pandemic where the knockout stage begins with Game 5, the Reign doesn’t like its hesitancy in the box.

 “We really are very good sometimes when we go to the goal and then something stops,” Reign coach Farid Benstiti said via video conference call with media Tuesday.
 “It’s like we have zones one, two and three.
 And we (do well) in only one and two (but) the three is very important. …We have to be very determined.
 That’s what I asked for (at training) from my players.”